cam5/cam5.github.io/index.md

 Hi!
 I'm a web developer living and working in Ontario, Canada.

-If you'd like to talk to me about building websites, music, or something cool that you've read, drop me a line below!
+If you'd like to talk to me about software, music, or anything interesting, drop me a line below!

-If looking at my actual code is your thing, take a look at my [<i class="uk-icon-github"></i> Github Account.](http://github.com/cam5).
+If you'd like to peruse some of the code I've written, take a look at my [<i class="uk-icon-github"></i> Github Account.](http://github.com/cam5).

-## Longer, Third-Person Bio
+## Longer, Third-Person Version

 Cameron Hurd is a full-stack web developer, with {{ 'now' | date: '%Y' | minus: 2011 | plus: 1 }} years' formal experience, and several more years worth of failed experiments on the early internet.

-Crafting websites and web applications with equal parts HTML, CSS, Javascript, PHP, Linux and ♡, he founded a web consultancy called [*Adventurous Web Design*](http://adventurouswebdesign.com/) in 2012.
-He has been helping small business owners leverage web technologies ever since.
+He has run a web consultancy called [*Adventurous Web Design*](https://adventurouswebdesign.com/) since 2012.
+They have been helping businesses leverage web technologies ever since.

 Although he is a graduate of the Music Industry Arts program at Fanshawe College, Cameron is a self-taught web developer.
-Persistence and self-education are two important tools in his repertoire.
-To that end, he's invested several hundred hours across a variety of topics via books in dead-tree format, [online articles](https://www.instapaper.com/p/cameronhurd), [<i class="uk-icon-code"></i> CodeSchool](https://www.codeschool.com/users/1068085), [<i class="uk-icon-linux"></i> Linux Academy](https://ca.linkedin.com/in/camhurd#certifications), and [<i class="uk-icon-stack-overflow"></i> Stack Overflow](http://stackoverflow.com/users/1779433/cameron-hurd).
+To that end, he's invested several hundred hours across [reading](https://www.instapaper.com/p/cameronhurd) and [<i class="uk-icon-stack-overflow"></i> asking & answering all manner of questions](http://stackoverflow.com/users/1779433/cameron-hurd).

-Cameron makes awful puns as [<i class="uk-icon-twitter"></i> @cameronhurd](http://twitter.com/cameronhurd) on Twitter, and can be found now and again in the `#wordpress` channel on Freenode.

 ---